 Take the guesswork out of your taxes.
 TurboTax has all of the tips, estimators, calculators and other helpful information you need to file your taxes.Visit the Tax Resource Center

-Starting in 2014, the Individual Shared Responsibility provision of the Affordable Care Act made you responsible for having minimum essential coverage, or MEC, in health insurance.
-Otherwise, you need to be eligible for a health care exemption, or you could pay a penalty when filing your income tax return.
-This requirement for minimum essential coverage applies to smokers and nonsmokers alike.
+This requirement for minimum essential coverage (MEC) under the Affordable Care Act applies to smokers and nonsmokers alike.
 If you're not covered by an employer's health plan and are a smoker, you can go to the health care marketplace to find MEC.
 If you're still unable to comply, you may have a penalty applied.

 Your tax refund is based on how much tax you pay in excess of the tax you owe.
 Basic tax planning strategies aimed at reducing the amount of your taxable income may increase the gap and thus your refund.
 In some cases, these strategies benefit you in other ways, offsetting future costs for health care or providing for retirement.
 Though some aspects of tax law can be complicated, even a beginner can focus on taxable income reduction.

 A key feature of the Affordable Care Act (also known as Obamacare) is the way in which responsibility for affordable health care coverage is shared between stakeholders.
 Companies that employ 50 or more people may be considered "applicable large employers" or ALEs under the Affordable Care Act.
 ALEs have specific provisions when it comes to providing health insurance, and these provisions are being phased in from larger to smaller companies over time.
 The Internal Revenue Service (IRS) notes that less than 5% of employers are considered ALEs.